 To be eligible for a consolidation loan you would need to:

 - Have been in the same job for more than one year;

 - Have less than $50,000.00 in debt;

 - Be up to date with all of your debts (not in hardship either); and

 - Generally pay an application fee.

-If you’re ineligible for a debt consolidation loan, then you may be eligible for other debt management options, such as personal insolvency agreements that provide a way of negotiating a reduced payout figure for those owing large amounts of money.
+If you’re ineligible for a debt consolidation loan, then you may be eligible for other debt management options, such as personal insolvency agreements that provide a way of negotiating a reduced payout figure for those the owe large amounts of money.
 If you can’t afford any repayments, then bankruptcy may be an option.

 NB: Debt Mediators does not provide loans.
 This information is provided for information purposes only.